 Fat can be healthy, you just have to pick the right ones.
 We will take you through the good and bad fats, and explain how fat can be incredibly important at maintaining our vitality.

 Fat is good for you.
 That is a fact.
 The body absolutely requires good quality fat in the diet in order to process such fat-soluble nutrients such as vitamins A, D, E, and K as well as to absorb protective phytochemicals (the colourful flavonoids and carotenoids) and certain minerals.
 It is essential for creating enough digestive enzymes.
 We need it to regulate hormone production.
 It gives us energy.
 It helps regulate our moods.
 It protects our organs.
 It keeps us warm.
 Our brains are 60% fat.
 Our nervous system, our brains, our eyes, our joints are all comprised in part from fat.

-The question is what type of fat is good for you, and how much of it?
+What type of fat is good for you?

 Fats are divided into saturated and un-saturated fats:

 Saturated fats are made from short, medium and long chain fatty acids (also known as triglycerides).
 Short and medium chain fatty acids are easy to digest whereas long chain fatty acids are not.
 The short and medium chain fatty acids are absorbed in the upper part of the small intestine, not requiring the liver or gall-bladder for digestion and are used immediately for energy.
 Long chain fatty acids have to go through a much more complex process involving being broken down by bile acids and pancreatic lipase into glycerol and free fatty acids.
 These are absorbed and then reconstitution into triglycerides which need to be bonded with a lipoprotein before they are transported to a site that can use them.
 This process takes up to 8 hours before they are stored as fat before becoming energy.